If you’re receiving social assistance and need a payday loan to cover essential or urgent expenses, there are several options available to you.

 Cycle of debt.
 The high rates, short repayment terms and late payment fees of payday loans can cause a cycle of debt.
 If you think you might have problems repaying the loan or having enough income left for other expenses once you repay, avoid getting the payday loan in the first place.

 Scams.
-There are lenders who prey on people who need money urgently.
+Some lenders prey on people who need money urgently.
 Be careful when selecting a lender, and do research to find one who is reputable and trustworthy.
 Learn more about payday loan scams.

 How can I get my payday loan funds aside from e-Transfer?